Ovnuniarchos/synth-et-quatre/fmsynth/docs/fx.markdown

 # Synth commands

 In the LFO command set, the LFOs to be affected are selected with the operator mask.
+In case of conflict, only the last LFO command in a row affects the LFOs.

 ## 30xx – 33xx